ChanthMiao/ghc-wiki-mirror/nested-cpr.md

 - [NestedCPR/better-ho-cardinality](nested-cpr/better-ho-cardinality)
 - [NestedCPR/wave4main](nested-cpr/wave4main)
 - [NestedCPR/Akio2017](nested-cpr/akio2017) tracks \@akio's attempt at rebasing and finishing this work after [SequentCore](sequent-core) is in HEAD.
-- [NestedCPR/SplitOffCPR](nested-cpr/split-off-cpr) collects arguments for why CPR should be split off from the demand analyser
+- [NestedCPR/SplitOffCPR](nested-cpr/split-off-cpr) collects SG's arguments for why CPR should be split off from the demand analyser

 ### Related tickets